Meeran-Tofiq/battleship/README.md

 ## How to use?

-Just open the github pages for this repository, and enjoy playing!
+Just open the github pages for this repository (or click this [link](https://meeran-tofiq.github.io/battleship/)), and enjoy playing!